-The Performing Arts Precinct is a joint Council and Crown project.
+The Performing Arts Precinct is a partnership between the Council and the Crown.
 The Council is developing the facilities – with its contribution capped at $30 million – and the Crown is providing the land.

-In March 2019, the Council agreed to go ahead with detailed design work for a new home for the Court Theatre within the Precinct.
-This was based on a business case that looked at the inclusion of the Court Theatre in the Performing Arts Precinct.
+In March 2019, the Council agreed to go ahead with a new home for The Court Theatre within the Precinct.
+This was based on a business case that looked at the inclusion of The Court in the Performing Arts Precinct.

 The planning work that's been done as part of the business case allows for an additional black-box community-style theatre to be developed in the future within the Performing Arts Precinct if budget becomes available.
 It's not, however, currently included in the scope.

 In September 2019, the Council agreed to move to concept design stage for a new Court Theatre(external link).
 Draft commercial and lease agreements are being finalised.